-The Company owns its current interests in its Kazakh projects through TAG and Kul-Bas, a wholly-owned Kazakh limited liability partnership.
+The Company owns its current interests in its Kazakh projects through TAG and Kul-Bas.
 As a result of this ownership, the Company currently has a 100% interest in, and is operator of, two proven shallow gas fields (the Kyzyloi and Akkulka Fields), producing from the Kyzyloi sand reservoir under the Kyzyloi Field Licence and Production Contract and the Akkulka Production Contract.
 TAG also has a 100% interest in the surrounding Akkulka Exploration Licence and Contract area and Kul-Bas has a 100% interest in the Kul-Bas Exploration and Production Contract.
 These lands are all within the Aktobe region of western Kazakhstan.